EdDataScienceEES/tutorial-jackegriffin/index.md

 LPI_nested %>% pluck("lm_obj", 1)
 ```

-We can then predict the response for the data stored in the `data` column using the corresponding linear model.
-So we have two objects we want to iterate over: the data and the linear model object.
+Next, we can predict the response for the data stored in the data column using the corresponding linear model.
+Since we have two objects to iterate over—the data and the linear model—we'll use `map2()` for this task.

-This means we want to use `map2()`.
-When things get a bit more complicated, it is good to use multiple function arguments, so we are going to use a full anonymous function rather than the tilde-dot shorthand.
+When things get more complex, it's helpful to use multiple function arguments.
+So, instead of relying on the tilde-dot shorthand, we'll use a full anonymous function.
 ```
 # Predict the response for each family
 LPI_nested <- LPI_nested %>%